Ergodic Theory: Nonsingular Transformations: Introduction and Basic Results

 \end{enumerate} \end{prop}

 Since any finite measure-preserving transformation is incompressible, we deduce that it is conservative.
 This is the statement of the classical Poincar\'e recurrence lemma.
 If $T$ is a conservative nonsingular transformation of $(X,\sS,\mu)$ and $A\in\sS$ a subset of positive measure, we can define an {\it induced transformation} $T_A$ of the space $(A,\sS\cap A,\mu\restriction A)$ by setting $T_Ax:=T^nx$ if $n=n(x)$ is the smallest natural number such that $T^nx\in A$. $T_A$ is also conservative.
+As shown in \cite[5.2]{ST1}, if $\mu(X)=1$ and $T$ is conservative and ergodic, $\int_A \sum_{i=0}^{n(x)-1} \omega_i(x)\ d\mu(x)=1$, which is a nonsingular version of the well-known Ka\c{c}s formula.

-\begin{theorem}[Hopf Decomposition, see e.g. \cite{aa}] Let $T$ be a nonsingular transformation.
+\begin{theorem}[Hopf Decomposition, see e.g. \cite{Aa}] Let $T$ be a nonsingular transformation.
 Then there exist disjoint invariant sets $C,D\in\sS$ such that $X=C\sqcup D$, $T$ restricted to $C$ is conservative, and $D= \bigsqcup_{n=-\infty}^\infty T^nW$, where $W$ is a wandering set.
-If $f\in L^1(X,\mu)$, $f>0$, then $ C=\{x: \sum_{i=0}^{n-1} f(T^ix) \omega_i(x) =\infty \text{ a.e.}\}$ and $D=\{x: \sum_{i=0}^{n-1} f(T^ix) \omega_i(x) <\infty \text{ a.e.}\}. $ \end{theorem}
+If $f\in L^1(X,\mu)$, $f>0$, then $ C=\{x: \sum_{i=0}^{+\infty} f(T^ix) \omega_i(x) =\infty \text{ a.e.}\}$ and $D=\{x: \sum_{i=0}^{+\infty} f(T^ix) \omega_i(x) <\infty \text{ a.e.}\}. $ \end{theorem}

 The set $C$ is called the {\it conservative part} of $T$ and $D$ is called the {\it dissipative part} of $T$.
+If $D$ is of positive measure we call $T$ {\it dissipative}.
+If $D$ is of full measure we call $T$ {\it totally dissipative}.

 If $T$ is ergodic and $\mu$ is non-atomic then $T$ is automatically conservative.
 The translation by 1 on the group $\mathbb Z$ furnished with the counting measure is an example of an ergodic non-conservative (infinite measure-preserving) transformation.